Iranian Musicians . Painting

 For instrumental musical pieces with non-metrical rhthym click on the link below!

-Persian music principal repertoire (Radif) - Played by Persian Tar
+Persian Music Principal Repertoire (Radif) .
+Played on Persian Tar

 Musical Forms with metrical rhythm